-I stayed at my desk while Landis took Belushi around to the other staffers who were working on the film.
-About lunch time, they returned, prepared to eat at the studio cafeteria.
+I stay at my desk while Landis takes Belushi around to the other staffers, working on the film.
+About lunch time, they return, ready to eat at the studio cafeteria.

 “You sayin’ somethin’ ‘bout my waistline?”
-Belushi looked insulted.
+Belushi looks insulted.

 “Are you worried?
 Tommy’s is a real LA experience.”

-They were sold.
-All three of us jumped into my Rent-a-Wreck, sitting three across in the front with the top down.
+They are sold.
+All three of us jump into my Rent-a-Wreck, sitting three across in the front with the top down.

-“No. This is cool, man,” Belushi defended me.
-He was on the outside with Landis squeezed in the middle.
-Every time Belushi saw a pretty girl or two he stood up and proposed marriage as we sped by.
-Looking in the mirror, the girls were too blasé, with the odd exceptions who recognized him from SNL.
+“No. This is cool, man,” Belushi defends me.
+He’s on the outside with Landis squeezed in the middle.
+Every time Belushi sees a pretty girl or two he stands up and proposes marriage as we speed by.
+Looking in the mirror, the girls are too blasé, with the odd exceptions who recognize him from SNL.

-At Tommy’s there was a line, which meant Belushi struck up conversations with every chick, kidding them that they were jeopardizing their figures by eating there.
-He handed me five bucks to get his order for him and sat down at a table with three girls by themselves.
+At Tommy’s there’s a line, which means Belushi strikes up conversations with every chick, kidding them that they are jeopardizing their figures by eating here.
+He hands me five bucks to get his order for him and sits down at a table with three girls by themselves.

-“That mean you want a double,” as I held up his five.
+“That mean you want a double,” as I hold up his five.

 “Naw, man.
 Keep the change.”
-He was a big spender.
+He’s a big spender.

 “I needed to get away from the studio.
-I was taking my Director role too seriously.
-LA’s nothing, if not fun,” he proclaimed.
+I’m taking my Director role too seriously.
+LA’s nothing, if not fun,” he proclaims.

 “Let’s not go back to the studio, just head to the Troubadour, once we eat.”

-The burgers were an excess of everything bad.
-Belushi loved them.
-I had to spend the ‘tip’ he’d given me on a second burger, while Belushi chatted up the girls.
-He got all their phone numbers.
-It was still early for the three o’clock auditions, so I took them down to Wilshire Blvd and up the elevator to the top floor of a six floor office building.
-We climbed the stairs to the roof.
-The LA skyline stretched out in front of us.
-Luckily Jimmy wasn’t up there giving a blow job.
+It’s still early for the three o’clock auditions, so I take them down to Wilshire Blvd and up an elevator to the top floor of a six floor office building.
+We climb the stairs to the roof.
+The LA skyline stretches out in front of us.
+Luckily Jimmy isn’t up there giving a blow job.

 “Is this the lowlife tour you gave Miller?”
-Landis asked.
+Landis asks.

-We rolled into the Troubadour just before three.
-There was a crowd – four bands, including the Weirdo’s pack of groupies and hangers-on (I recognized Safety and his chubby girlfriends), the Studio execs with Bronfman, Miller’s writers team, and Doug, Tony and Jimmy.
+We roll into the Troubadour just before three.
+There’s a crowd – four bands, including the Weirdo’s pack of groupies and hangers-on (I recognized Safety and his chubby girlfriends), the Studio execs with Bronfman, Miller’s writers team, and Doug, Tony and Jimmy.

-Landis pulled the writers group aside.
-“Why are you all here?” he demanded.
+Landis pulls the writers group aside.
+“Why are you all here?” he demands.

-Miller spoke up, “I told them to come.
+Miller speaks up, “I told them to come.
 We need to know what kind of music you’re planning.”

-“Well, you’re not the boss,” my slightly stoned boss stated.
+“Well, you’re not the boss,” my slightly stoned boss states.
 Turning to the five other writers, “Do you want to be here?”

-They looked cautiously at Miller, “Not really,” one said, while the other shook their heads.
+They looked cautiously at Miller, “Not really,” one says, while the other shake their heads.

-“Take the rest of the day off,” Landis ordered.
+“Take the rest of the day off,” Landis orders.
 “You can stay, if you want.”
-He turned to Miller, “Keep your mouth shut.”
+He turns to Miller, “Keep your mouth shut.”

-Before we got settled, Belushi announced he wanted to sing in the movie.
+Before we get settled, Belushi announces he wants to sing in the movie.

 “And I ain’t no Broadway star.
 I just wanna sing.
 I’m a blues man.
 Call me the Blues Brother.”

-My attention addiction kicked in.
-“I can play guitar for you,” I offered.
+My attention addiction kicks in.
+“I can play guitar for you,” I offer.

 “What songs do you know?”
-Belushi was buying it.
+Belushi is buying it.